-This is my own version of the story.
+This is my own version of the “three feet from gold” story.
 I’ve modified it a little bit, but hopefully the point still hits home.
 As a disclaimer, this is a FICTIONAL story to make a point.

 Don’t quit three feet from gold.
-Keep the main thing the main thing and continue UNTIL successful.
+Keep the main thing the main thing and continue UNTIL you hit your goals.
 It’s worth it.
 You’ll be glad that you did!

 What are your thoughts?
 Can you share a personal story about being “three feet from gold?”
 If so, leave a comment below.
 I would love to hear it.
 Have a great day.

 Other Posts You Might Enjoy:

 - What to Do When Team Member Quits

 - Top 48 Selling Tips of All Time

 Check out the book you see below (by clicking on the image).
 It’s a must read.
 Not only will it help you with your mindset, but it’s a good book to share with your team members and prospects.